 And yet it makes perfect sense if one considers Seth Abramson’s On Metamodernism (April 15, 2018).
 The general theme of it is the somewhat Sisyphean task of being a metamodernist, of being ignored or ridiculed for your noble efforts; of working on a higher level of abstraction, knowing you’re probably right, and not giving a shit who realizes it or not.
 Indeed, this is the case with being ahead of any kind of paradigm shift.

 Abramson writes, “[I]nformed naivete is knowing your optimism is naive — but plowing on anyway.”
 To be a classical liberal in 2018 is informed (in a lesser sense) without knowing how naive it is.
+To be a metamodernist, is to be hyper-informed, a bit bewildered by the complexity, but to trust in the process, realize your limits, and carefully transgress them.
 And in a way that I can uniquely identify with, Abramson touches on the inevitable negative reaction to metamodernism, or what I’d like to call ‘the metamodernist condition’;

 Similarly, van den Akker and Vermeulen express almost exactly this sentiment as well;